- Clinical Science

 - Clinical Science Research Fellows

 - Combined Program in Education & Psychology (CPEP)

 - Social Work and Psychology

-Welcome to the Graduate Program in Clinical Psychology at the University of Michigan We are delighted with your decision to come to Ann Arbor!
+Welcome to the Graduate Program in Clinical Psychology at the University of Michigan.
+We are delighted with your decision to come to Ann Arbor!
 We hope that this manual helps orient you to the program and can serve as a guide to your graduate career.

-Because the Clinical Program is constantly changing, what you read in this manual will not be valid indefinitely, but it is a good reflection of the year ahead.
+Because the Clinical Program is continuously changing, what you read in this manual will not be valid indefinitely, but it is a good reflection of the year ahead.
 The Clinical Program will correct and clarify material in this manual through e-mail announcements as the need becomes apparent, and the possibility exists that Department, University, and state policy changes will supersede some of the information here.

 American Psychological Association